 August 6, 2018

 There are a lot of reasons why your teeth may become stained.
-Sometimes, you may think the stains are from the most talked about reason, food and drink.
+Sometimes, you may think the stains are from the most talked about reason: foods and drinks.
 But, there are a few other, less known causes, that may be acting on your teeth.
-Here are a few. (more…)
+Here are a few reasons along with stained teeth tips to keep your teeth white. (more…)

 July 2, 2018